 So how do you earn?
 Are you a freelancer like me or are you a salaried employee?
 Set aside a part of your income and put it in your help fund.
 You can start small or delegate a certain percentage of your income to make it grow.
 Make it a habit, like feeding your children.

 Put it where you can easily take it out.

 If you have deposited your help fund along with all your money, you will easily mistake it as your own.
 If you open a separate bank account for it, you need to spend for the minimum balance.
-Instead, I keep it at home.
-It’s not very easy for me to get it for my personal needs but it’s easy enough to take out for somebody else’s need.
+So instead, I keep it at home.
+I keep it where it’s not very easy for me to get it for my personal needs but it’s easy enough to take out for somebody else’s need.

 Budget your help fund.

 My husband and I have to agree where we allocate our help fund.
 If there’s a need, we talk about it and agree as to how much we are going to extend.
 Sometimes, our help fund gets depleted but we can’t help it when there are so many needs around us.
 We have to be “led” towards it.
+We let our hearts speak to us.
 We can give as low as P500 to as high as P15,000 to a single person, depending on the need and the availability of our funds.

 Don’t take anything from your help fund for personal use.

 This is where you need to exercise self control.
 It is so easy to tell yourself that you have some idle funds sitting somewhere in the house.
-So you have to make that decision.
+So you have to make that decision not to touch it for personal use.
 Treat it as money that you don’t own anymore because you have already intended it for somebody else.

 The Economy of God